BETS: The dangers of selection bias in early analyses of the coronavirus disease (COVID-19) pandemic: Introduction

 \section{Introduction}

 On December 31, 2019, the Health Commission in Wuhan, China, announced 27 cases of unknown viral pneumonia and alerted the World Health Organization.
 The causative pathogen was quickly identified as a novel coronavirus and the disease was later designated as the coronavirus disease 2019 (COVID-19) \citep{who2020statement}.
 The regional outbreak in Wuhan quickly turned into a global pandemic.
-As of April 15, 2020, COVID-19 has reached almost every country in the world, infected at least 2 million people, and killed at least 130,000 \citep{jhucovid19}.
+As of June 1, 2020, COVID-19 has reached almost every country in the world, infected more than 6 million people, and killed at least 370,000 \citep{jhucovid19}.

 Researchers around the world quickly responded to the COVID-19 outbreak.
 In particular, many have examined early outbreak data to estimate the initial epidemic growth, using COVID-19 cases confirmed in Wuhan or elsewhere.
 Two early studies published in premier medical journals by the end of January estimated that the epidemic doubling time in Wuhan was about $6$ to $7$ days \citep{li2020early,wu2020nowcasting}, but other studies appearing around the same time found that the doubling time was drastically shorter, about $2$ to $3$ days \citep{read2020novel,sanche2020high,zhao2020analysis}.
 How the pandemic subsequently developed around the world seems to suggest that the latter estimates were much closer to truth.
 By simply plotting the cumulative cases and deaths over time, it is evident now that the number of cases (and deaths) grew more than 100 times 20 days after the first 100 cases (and 10 deaths) in countries most heavily hit by the pandemic such as Italy, Spain, and the United States (\Cref{fig:growth}).
 That growth rate almost exactly corresponds to a doubling time of 3 days.
 Nevertheless, to our knowledge there is no formal explanation for this drastic difference, and it might have caused confusion during the early phase of containment of COVID-19.
 For example, during the UK government's daily briefing on March 16, it was acknowledged that ``without drastic action, cases could double every five or six days'' \citep{ukmarch16}.
 Less than two weeks later, that number was revised to ``three to four days'' \citep{govemarch27}.